Tatenda-Prince/Use-Lambda-and-EventBridge-To-Start-and-Stop-Instances-On-Schedule/README.md

 ![image alt](https://github.com/Tatenda-Prince/Use-Lambda-and-EventBridge-To-Start-and-Stop-Instances-On-Schedule/blob/308979191b655372eaf5f3d395badf87008bc510/Screenshot%202024-12-19%20203639.png)

 # Step 2: Deploy and Test Lambda Function
 This code uses the “boto3” Python library to interact with AWS services.
-In the “lambda_handler” function, we loop through all Instances to get their current state and tags.
+In the “lambda_handler” function, So that we are able stop our running Instance.

 ![image alt](https://github.com/Tatenda-Prince/Use-Lambda-and-EventBridge-To-Start-and-Stop-Instances-On-Schedule/blob/e5c65fdcec12a5957765919bcf2a19f46cff6305/Screenshot%202024-12-19%20204150.png)